isomerpages/pa-corp/_sparks-volunteer-programmes/Arts & Heritage/Sembawang Heritage Ambassadors.md

 						:
 					</td>
 					<td>
-						   Able to communicate in English and walk for 2 hours continuously.
+						   Able to interact with others.
+Physically fit as volunteers will need to lead the tour on foot for 2 hours continuously.
 			</td>
 				</tr>
 		<tr>